 - Commission Bylaws

 - Major Policies (This does not include the DPL Employee guidebook just because of length.
 Please let the City Librarian's Executive Assistant know if you would like to review it.)

 - Annual Report

 - DPL Strategic Plan

 - Engage programming magazine

-- Freedom to Read and Freedom to View Statements

 - Commission Standing Committees